growdigital/groundwork-0.1.11/README.md

 $ fractal start --sync
 ```

-If you just want to build the site (for example, if you’re publishing a post and don’t need to preview it), then just run:
+If you just want to build the site without previewing, run:

 ```
 $ make build